song2siren/llm-zoomcamp-music-theory-assistant/README.md

     That’s it 🎉 — everything is started at once.

+    Note that if any issues are encountered during setup with disk space/usage within Codespaces, [there is some information here](/docs/dev-setup.md#troubleshooting-low-disk-space-in-codespaces) on how to clean things up.

-4. Open the services
+4. **Open the services**

     - Streamlit App (UI) → http://localhost:8501
     - FastAPI Docs → http://localhost:8000/docs
     - Prometheus → http://localhost:9090
     - Grafana → http://localhost:3000 (login: admin / admin)

+    If running in Codespaces, open the **Ports** panel in VS Code.
+You should see the following forwarded automatically:

+    - 8501 → Streamlit UI
+    - 8000 → FastAPI
+    - 9090 → Prometheus
+    - 3000 → Grafana

+    If they don’t appear, forward them manually once.
+Locally, you can just use `http://localhost:<port>`.

     The dataset ingestion step runs automatically on startup as a [Python script](/music-theory-assistant/ingest.py), so the app is ready to query.

-5. Re-ingest data (if you change the CSV)
+5. **Re-ingest data (if you change the CSV)**

     If you update the dataset, reload it into Qdrant with: